Skip to content

 Flowers of Clasping Milkweed — “Asclepias amplexicaulis – Clasping Milkweed” by FritzFlohrReynolds is licensed under CC BY-SA 2.0.

-2. Western Sand Milkweed (Asclepias arenaria), a Texas Milkweed for Sandy Soil
+2. Western Sand Milkweed (Asclepias arenaria), a Milkweed for Sandy Soil

-Western Sand Milkweed (Ascelpias arenaria): This Texas milkweed is native with a scattered distribution in the central and northern counties (Kartesz 2015).
+Western Sand Milkweed (Ascelpias arenaria): Western sand milkweed is native with a scattered distribution in the central and northern counties of Texas (Kartesz 2015).
 In the wild, western sand milkweed grows in open places such as fields, pastures, dunes, sandhills, and roadsides.
-This milkweed grows up to 3 feet tall, and has pale-green to greenish-white flowers having a purplish hue that bloom from May to October.
+Growing up to 3 feet tall, and has pale-green to greenish-white flowers having a purplish hue that bloom from May to October.

-In a garden setting, western sand milkweed requires sandy well-drained soil in full sun and is hardy in zones 4-9.
-Seeds for western sand milkweed can be purchased in the McMullen House Bed & Breakfast Garden Shop.
+In a Texas butterfly garden, western sand milkweed requires sandy well-drained soil in full sun and is hardy in zones 4-9.
+Seeds of western sand milkweed can be purchased in the McMullen House Bed & Breakfast Garden Shop.

 White flowers of western sand milkweed (Asclepias arenaria).